Enterprise-CMCS/managed-care-review/README.md

 ### Lerna usage

-All of the tasks in `./dev` are actually just wrappers around [Lerna](https://github.com/lerna/lerna) commands.
+All of the tasks in `./dev` are for the most part just wrappers around [Lerna](https://github.com/lerna/lerna) commands.
 Lerna allows us to define scripts in each service's `package.json` file and will then run any script that matches that script's name across the monorepo.
 For example, if we run `lerna run build`, Lerna will look at every `package.json` in the monorepo for a task called `build` and then execute the script associated with that `build` command.

 If we want to run a task scoped to only one or two services, we could instead run something like `lerna run build --scope=app-api --scope=app-web` to only run the build scripts found in `app-api` and `app-web`.